Housing Affordability

 3. Housing Affordability

-An adequate supply of affordable housing promotes homeownership, which increases stability for families and communities, and is an important source of wealth creation.
+An adequate supply of affordable housing promotes homeownership, which increases stability for families and communities, and is an important source of wealth creation.[1]
 San Bernardino County’s lower relative housing prices in the region can attract first-time buyers seeking a more manageable housing budget and greater long-term financial security.
-This indicator uses the California Association of Realtors First-Time Buyer Housing Affordability Index to measure the percentage of households that can afford the existing single-family detached home at the entry-level price of 85% of median in San Bernardino County.
+This indicator uses the California Association of Realtors First-Time Buyer Housing Affordability Index to measure the percentage of households that can afford an existing single-family detached home at 85% of the median home price in San Bernardino County.
 This indicator also compares the minimum qualifying income for an entry-level home to the annual incomes of common or growing occupations.
 Homeownership rates are also shown.

 TREND

-As of the first quarter of 2022, approximately 59% of San Bernardino County households could afford an entry-level single-family home.
+Housing continues to become less affordable for first-time buyers, while homeownership rates level off in 2023.
+In 2024, approximately 47% of San Bernardino County households could afford an entry-level single-family home.
 This is the lowest affordability rate measured in a decade.
-This rate declined from 62% measured in the first quarter of 2021 and 69% measured in the first quarter of 2020.
+This rate declined from 50% measured in the first quarter of 2023 and 75% measured in the first quarter of 2015 – a decline of 60% since 2015.
+Despite this, the homeownership rate in the county grew steadily since 2014, rising from 58% to 63%.
+Between 2022 and 2023, the homeownership rate remained steady at the county, state, and national levels.

 Note: Data are from the first quarter of the years presented.